Renault 16: Design

-One peculiarity of the R16, and later Renault 5, design is that the two back wheel axle shafts are not in-line.
-The left wheelbase is 70 mm (2.76 in) longer than the right wheelbase, to accommodate the transverse torsion bar suspension.
+The R16 is likewise noted for its unequal wheelbase, left to right, as with the earlier Renault 4 and later Renault 5.
+The two rear wheel axle shafts are not in-line; rather the left wheelbase is 70 mm (2.76 in) longer than the right wheelbase, to accommodate the transverse torsion bar suspension.
 This and the soft front seats gives the car a particularly smooth ride even over big bumps.

-The engine was mounted longitudinally in the front, behind the gearbox/transaxle.
-This contributed to the handling and balance of this car by keeping the weight closer to the centre of the car.
-Traditional front drive layouts are either transverse or sometimes longitudinally but with the engine in front of the transmission.
-Although this north-south/forward gearbox layout gave excellent handling, servicing access to the engine was so difficult that the R16's successor, the Renault 20, kept the north-south layout but put the engine ahead of the gearbox.
+The engine was mounted longitudinally in the front, behind the gearbox/transaxle, contributing to the handling balance by keeping the weight closer to the centre of the car.
+Front drive layouts typically have transversely (sometimes longitudinally) mounted engines, with the engine in front of the transmission.
+While the R16's north-south/forward gearbox layout gave excellent handling, servicing access to the engine was so difficult that its successor, the Renault 20, kept the north-south layout but placed the engine ahead of the gearbox.

-Gear changing was performed by means of a column-mounted lever which allowed for a more spacious front cabin.
+A column-mounted gear change lever allowed a more spacious front cabin.
 The column-mounted gear change (required by the position of the transmission in front of the engine) was rare in West European markets.

 Model history

 Series production started in March 1965 at the company's recently completed Sandouville plant, a few kilometers to the east of Le Havre.
 The car had its formal launch in March 1965 at the Geneva Motor Show, and was made available for sale in France and most other left-hand drive markets during June 1965.
 Late that year, it was first imported to the UK market in right-hand drive form, and would quickly establish itself as one of Britain's most popular imported cars.
 It arrived on the UK market at a time when imported models still only accounted for a small percentage of new car sales, but was one of a string of cars from foreign brands which helped foreign cars increase their market share during the 1970s; other notable examples being the Fiat 127 and MK1 Volkswagen Golf.
 Renault's later R5 and R12 models also sold well in Britain during the 1970s.

-In 1967 a lower-equipped model better suited for cargo appeared; called the 16 Commerciale it was built until about 1976.
+For 1967, Renault introduced a lower-equipped model better suited for cargo, marketed as the 16 Commerciale until about 1976.